-It’s time for Ragan’s 2013 Health Care PR and Marketing Awards.
-These awards celebrate advancements in health care marketing and your imagination and innovation as a communicator.
+It’s time for Ragan’s 2014 Healthcare PR and Marketing Awards!
+These awards celebrate advancements in health care marketing as well as your creativity and innovation as a communicator.

-Last year’s Health Care PR and Marketing Awards were a big success—we received more than 300 entries.
-What knocked us over was the sophistication and power of the vast majority of the entries.
-We can’t wait to see what we receive this year!
+With over 300 entries submitted, last year’s Health Care PR and Marketing Awards drew the best of the best.
+We were amazed at the sophistication and power of the vast majority of the entries.
+Who knows what this year’s entries will bring!
 We’re looking forward to reading your case studies and hearing about your best practices.

-There’s something for everybody in this year’s categories.
-We’ve got the classics: Best website, Best Video Interview and Best Blog.
-But we’re also spicing it up this year with a bunch of new categories: Best Response to a Crisis, Best Mobile App and Best Use of Social Media by a Physician.
-See a full list of categories and what you could win below.
+There’s something for everybody in this year’s program.
+We’ve got the classics: Best Website, Best Print Publication and Best Use of Social Media.
+But we’re also spicing it up this year with a bunch of new categories: Best Online Newsroom, Best Community Outreach and Best Intranet.
+See a full list of categories (26 in all) below.

-Like last year, we have got a great group of prizes!
-The winning entry in each category will get showcased in a Special Edition of Health Care Communication News, a personalized trophy for your office, and one complimentary registration to the Fifth Annual Health Care Social Media Summit at Mayo Clinic this Fall.
+To reward your amazing work, we have got a great group of prizes!
+The winning entry in each category will get showcased in a Special Edition of Health Care Communication News, a personalized trophy for your office, and one complimentary registration to the annual Health Care Social Media Summit at Mayo Clinic this Fall.
 (Airfare and hotel not included.)
 This three day conference is packed full of information sessions and keynotes for you to learn, network and engage with fellow healthcare communicators and executives turned social media experts.

 In addition to these prizes, the winner of the Grand Prize, Best Health Care PR and Marketing Campaign of the Year, will also receive a one-year membership to Ragan Training--a premium online training library featuring hundreds of hours of content from Ragan Events, available 24/7 and easy to access.
 Find out more about the site here: http://ragantraining.com/